What Are Dental Implants?

-Are you tired of having missing teeth?
-Are you ready to trade in your dentures or dental bridges for a more permanent solution?
-Dental implants with Dr. Sonny Kim could be just the solution you’re looking for here in Reston, VA.
-Take a look below as we break down what dental implants are made of and what makes them so successful for patients with missing teeth.
+Do you have missing teeth?
+Are you ready to trade in your dentures or bridges for a more permanent solution?
+Dental implants could be the solution you’re looking for.

-Abutment: After the fixture is complete, along with a period of healing, Dr. Kim will next place the abutment.
-This piece is shaped somewhat like a thimble and caps the implant fixture.
+The abutment is shaped somewhat like a thimble and caps the implant fixture.
+After the bone around the titanium fixture has healed, the abutment is affixed to the top of the fixture.
 The gums are then left to heal around it and secure it to the jaw.

-Osseointegration is the main reason that dental implants have been so successful: it’s a fusion process wherein the titanium in the implant bonds with the human bone.
-Unlike dentures and dental bridges, this is what makes dental implants so durable and long-lasting.
-In addition, osseointegration has the added bonus of helping the jawbone to heal from the loss.
-Without this type of bond it can be difficult for the bone to heal, resulting in a weakened jawbone, more tooth loss, a hollowing of the cheeks, and other signs of premature aging.
-With osseointegration at hand, you can essentially reverse these effects.
+Osseointegration is the main reason implants have been so successful.
+It is a fusion process wherein the titanium in the implant bonds with the human bone.
+Unlike denture and bridges, this is what makes dental implants so durable and long-lasting.

 Osseointegration also helps the jawbone to deal with the loss of the original tooth.
 Without this type of bond, it can be difficult for the bone to heal, resulting in a weakened jawbone, more tooth loss, hollowing of the checks, and other signs of premature aging.